Anamtasiddiqui/minor-project/README.md

 # minor-project
-## lapttop price prediction using machine learning
+## laptop price prediction using machine learning

 In this project i  have to predict the price of different laptops using the given data sets using linear regression